New York City: Partition Action Attorneys

 At Connors And Sullivan Attorneys At Law, PLLC, our attorneys specialize in estate law, elder law and real estate transactions in New York City.
 We are uniquely positioned to represent the best interests of people who have inherited property and wish to receive a fair share of the property's value.
 We have been in practice for more than 25 years and have a track record of success in real estate litigation.

-For a free initial consultation with a real estate litigation lawyer in our Brooklyn (Bay Ridge), Queens (Middle Village, Bayside) and Manhattan (Midtown) law offices, contact us by calling 718-238-6500 or 212-737-2700.
+For a complimentary consultation with a real estate litigation lawyer in our Brooklyn (Bay Ridge), Queens (Middle Village, Bayside) and Manhattan (Midtown) law offices, contact us by calling 718-238-6500 or 212-737-2700.
 You may also contact us via e-mail to schedule an appointment in the office nearest you.

 Property Division through a Partition Action